v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     wfApp.InstanceStore = store;
     ```

-3. Następnie Utwórz wystąpienie `StringWriter` i Dodaj je do kolekcji `Extensions` `WorkflowApplication`.
-Po dodaniu `StringWriter` do rozszerzeń przechwytuje wszystkie `WriteLine` dane wyjściowe działania.
-Gdy przepływ pracy stanie się bezczynna, dane wyjściowe `WriteLine` można wyodrębnić z `StringWriter` i wyświetlić w formularzu.
+3. Next, create a `StringWriter` instance and add it to the `Extensions` collection of the `WorkflowApplication`.
+When a `StringWriter` is added to the extensions it captures all `WriteLine` activity output.
+When the workflow becomes idle, the `WriteLine` output can be extracted from the `StringWriter` and displayed on the form.

     ```vb
-    'Add a StringWriter to the extensions.
-This captures the output 'from the WriteLine activities so we can display it in the form.
+    ' Add a StringWriter to the extensions.
+This captures the output ' from the WriteLine activities so we can display it in the form.
     Dim sw As New StringWriter()
     wfApp.Extensions.Add(sw)
     ```